dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/new_sub_project.md

-# How to Create a New Sub-Project in Visma Time
+# How to Create a New Sub-Project in Intega Time

 To create sub-projects (tasks/processes), follow these steps: